 The name Budai translates as “cloth sack” as he was always seen with a sack slung over his shoulder holding his few possessions.
 Budai is also commonly depicted with children which are symbols of wealth and prosperity in China.
 Additionally, Chinese Buddhists believe that he is an incarnation of the Future Buddha called Maitreya.

 Why is a man and woman in sexual union?

 This is known as “Shakti” or “Yab Yum”.
 It is a depiction of the primordial union of wisdom and compassion.
 The origins of this esoteric embrace are found in the Anuttarayoga Tantra of Vajrayana Buddhism.

 As such, the male deity represents the attribute of compassion and the female deity represents the attribute of wisdom.
 They are depicted locked in sensual embrace with the male standing or seated and the female deity wrapped around him.
 Yab Yum statues can be depicted in peaceful or wrathful form.

 Why are there so many statues of Buddha?

-An additional issue that can create confusion is that all of the Buddhas and bodhisattvas are called by several different names depending on the Buddhist sect or geographical region.
-For example, Vajrasattva is also Vajrapani or Amitabha is also Amida and Amitayus.
-Avalokitesvara is also known Chenrezig, Guanyin and Lokesvara.
-Even the original Shakyamuni Buddha is known by more than one name!
+An additional issue that can create confusion is many Buddhas and Bodhisattvas are called by several different names depending on the Buddhist school or geographical region.
+For example, the historical Buddha is also known as Shakyamuni Buddha, Gautama Buddha or just “the Buddha”.

-Although it is certainly nice to receive a Buddha statue as a gift, it can also result in significant delays.
-As a result, if you are inspired by a particular Buddhist statue it is important that you do not delay your purchase.
-There is certainly no bad karma in buying your own statue.
-Additionally, self sacrifice in acquiring a Buddha statue can be considered virtuous.
+Yes, of course you may receive a Buddha statue as a gift.
+The only problem is that it can result in significant delays.
+Therefore, if you are inspired by a particular Buddha statue it is important that you do not delay your purchase.
+There is certainly no bad karma in buying your own statue!
+In fact, the self sacrifice in acquiring a valuable Buddha statue can be considered meritorious.